St. Bartholomew's Day massacre in the provinces: Culpability

 However, this does not absolve Charles from all responsibility and it appears he initially sent verbal orders to Lyon and Bordeaux among others.
-Their nature can be deduced from the letter of 2 September from François de Mandelot, Governor of Lyon, announcing he had arrested the Huguenots and seized their property.
+Their nature can be deduced from the letter of 2 September from Mandelot, the Governor of Lyon, announcing he had arrested the Huguenots and seized their property.
 Once he had cooled, he countermanded all verbal orders he had sent out.
 It is thus clear then that the orders did not contain instructions to commit a massacre.
 His vacillations did not end there however; when Vaucluse approached him at a public banquet and attempted to clarify whether his orders included killing, Charles asked him to return the following morning to his chambers, where he told him in private that Huguenots in Provence should be spared.
 This suggests those who wanted to extend the killings into the provinces included the hardline Catholic extremist nobles who were present at the banquet and whom Charles was uncomfortable at speaking against in public.

-In the days following the massacre, many of these nobles would write back to their respective provinces, insinuating that it was the kings wish that the Huguenots be eliminated throughout France.
-This includes the Duke of Anjou who instructed his subordinate as related to Saumar and Angers, the Duke of Montpensier who wrote a letter to Nantes, instructing them to kill their Huguenot population and the Duke of Nevers who personally led troops in the massacre of La Charité.
+In the days following the massacre, many of these nobles would write back to their respective provinces, insinuating that it was the king's wish that the Huguenots be eliminated throughout France.
+This includes the Duke of Anjou who instructed his subordinate as related to Saumur and Angers, the Duke of Montpensier who wrote a letter to Nantes, instructing them to kill their Huguenot population and the Duke of Nevers who personally led troops in the massacre of La Charité.
 Many other hardline local representatives of towns, who had been to Paris on official business, likewise reported back that the king desired a massacre, as happened with Belin in Troyes and with Rubys in Lyon.